×

 Additional treatment may include stretching and strengthening exercises combined with physiotherapy to return to your previous level of activity gradually.
 If your patellar tendon ruptures, you may need to have surgery to repair it.

-It may be crucial to seek the advice of a sports medicine professional, such as an orthopedist or a sports physician.
+It may be crucial to seek out physical therapy on the advice of a sports medicine professional, such as an orthopedist or a sports physician.
 Your primary care physician may refer you to a physiotherapist, or you may choose to make an appointment with one independently.

 Patellar tendinopathy is a chronic condition that does not have a quick cure.
 You may require a longer time of rest and rehabilitation to resolve your problems.